Academics & Educational Programs » Curriculum K-6

 Dual Language Program Design

-Kindergarten students will receive 90% of their instruction in their native language (L1) in the content areas of Language Arts, Science, Math, and receive 10% of their instruction in a second language (L2) in the content area of Social Studies combined with second language literacy basics.
+Kindergarten students will receive 80% of their instruction in Spanish language in all content areas of Language Arts, Science, Math, Social Studies and receive 20% of their instruction and bridging in English Language development.

 First grade students will receive 80% of their instruction in their native language (L1) in the content areas of Language Arts, Science, Math, and receive 20% of their instruction in a second language (L2) in the content area of Social Studies combined with second language literacy basics.